 May 29, 2019

-The War Of Art – Break Through The Blocks & Win Your Inner Creative Battles by Steven Pressfield is a very innovative way to look at the resistance individuals face (a.k.a. writier’s block, et al.) when attempting to walk the path of a creatively conscious life.
+The War Of Art by Steven Pressfield is a very innovative way to look at the resistance individuals face (a.k.a. writer’s block) when attempting to walk the path of a creatively conscious life.

-Because resistance is something that we all face in one way shape or form life, this book is a book that stands to help everyone in their own unique way.
+Because resistance is something that we all face in one way shape or form, this book is a book that stands to help everyone in their own unique way.

 Pressfield minces no words in his apt definition of what holds creative individuals back: Resistance.

-Marauding deep within our darkest inner realm, Resistance is the ultimate enemy which seeks to slay every one of our hopes and cast limitations into each and every one of our dreams.
+As we venture deep within our inner realm, we will note that Resistance is the ultimate enemy which seeks to slay every one of our hopes and cast limitations into each and every one of our dreams.

 As Pressfield points out: